agschlagenhauf/Reduced_SR_in_AUD/README.md

 JavaScript/HTML/CSS code for pilot and final online studies.
 ### Simulation
 Python code to simulate behavior of MB, MF, SR, reduced SR algorithms in task.

+Material in this repository is not licensed.
+An appropriate licence will be chosen after study conduction.